shizunge/gantry/README.md

 | GANTRY_SERVICES_EXCLUDED_FILTERS | `label=gantry.services.excluded=true` | A space separated list of [filters](https://docs.docker.com/engine/reference/commandline/service_ls/#filter), e.g. `label=project=project-a`.
 Exclude services which match the given filters from updating.
 The default value allows you to add label `gantry.services.excluded=true` to services to exclude them from updating.
 Note that multiple filters will be logical **ANDED**. |
 | GANTRY_SERVICES_FILTERS          | | A space separated list of [filters](https://docs.docker.com/engine/reference/commandline/service_ls/#filter) that are accepted by `docker service ls --filter` to select services to update, e.g. `label=project=project-a`.
 Note that multiple filters will be logical **ANDED**.
 Also see [How to filters multiple services by name](docs/faq.md#how-to-filters-multiple-services-by-name). |

+> NOTE: *Gantry* reads labels on the services not on the containers.
+The labels need to go to the [deploy](https://docs.docker.com/reference/compose-file/deploy/#labels) section, if you are using docker compose files to setup your services.

 ### To check if new images are available

 | Environment Variable  | Default | Description |